dj505/Clipboard/README.md

 * adafruit_displayio_ssd1306.mpy (required for OLED)
 * adafruit_display_text (required for OLED)
 Copy these files and folders into the "lib" folder on your CIRCUITPY drive.

+## Connecting an OLED display
+Clipboard is made with an I2C 128x64 SSD1306 OLED display in mind.
+If you have a different display with a different resolution, you will have to edit `code.py` accordingly.
+The underside of the board has the appropriate pins marked, with **SDA on GP26** and **SCL on GP27**.
+The VCC (or VDD (or 3.3V)) pin on the OLED should be wired to the +3V3 pin on the Clipboard.

 # Credits
 * [Tiny2040 Symbol & Footprint](https://github.com/chinatsu/tiny2040) by [chinatsu](https://github.com/chinatsu) - Licensed under Creative Commons Attribution-ShareAlike 3.0 Unported.
 License can be found in `rp2040` directory.
 The following changes were made to the pcbnew footprint for this project: